-Jesse Scinto is the Associate Director for Curriculum Development in Columbia University’s Strategic Communication program and a 2017-2018 Fulbright U.S. Scholar.
+Jesse Scinto is a Fulbright U.S. Scholar and lecturer in Columbia University’s graduate Strategic Communication program.
 He provides presentation consulting services to leading organizations worldwide, including Coca-Cola, Bloomberg and the United Nations Foundation.
 And his articles appear in Fast Company, Forbes, and Toastmaster magazines.

 Scinto’s communication career began at Ogilvy & Mather, where he worked on consumer brands such as Kraft and Motorola.
 He later went into medical advertising at Harrison and Star, where clients included pharmaceutical giants Novartis and Bayer.